opensafely-core/ehrql/docs/tutorial/more-complex-transformations/index.md

 )
 ```

+Notice that we're showing the new boolean series alongside the `practice_registrations` table.

 We can then use this boolean series to filter `practice_registrations` to create a new event frame containing only the rows where the boolean series is `True`:

 ```ehrql